Future fuels and ultra-clean engines for sustainable transport

 Metal Fuels as dense CO2-free Energy Carriers

-This research is concerned with a novel type of fuels: metal powders that have a tremendously high energy density and can act as a major...
+This theme is concerned with a novel type of fuels: metal powders that have a tremendously high energy density and can act as a major...

 Somers is currently working on the following projects: